onesy-me/onesy/docs/public/assets/md/library/date/use/ago.md

       "to": "/library/date/use/add"
     },
     "next": {
-      "label": "Date: AmauiDate",
+      "label": "Date: OnesyDate",
-      "to": "/library/date/use/AmauiDate"
+      "to": "/library/date/use/OnesyDate"
     }
   }
 }~